parallelUQ/PUQ/README.rst

 PUQ is a Python package that employs novel experimental design techniques with intelligent selection criteria, refining data collection to enhance the efficiency and effectiveness of uncertainty quantification.

-This code is tested with Python 3.9 and 3.10 and requires pip.
+This code is tested with Python 3.9, 3.10, and 3.11 and requires pip.

 Set up
 ~~~~~~

-We recommend creating a Python virtual enviroent within the working directory of PUQ.
+We recommend creating a Python virtual environment within the working directory of PUQ.
 If a virtual environment is created, PUQ's required packages are installed and
 isolated from those installed a priori.
 Creating a virtual environment will also prevent
 having conflicting packages on a user's machine.
 You may need to install the virtual